-This section describes the typical workflow for creating a partially-annotated library.
+This section describes how to create an annotated library.

 1. See the the org.checkerframework.annotatedlib group in the Central Repository to find out whether an annotated version of the library already exists.

 If it exists, fork its repository in https://github.com/typetools/, tweak its buildfile to run an additional checker, and add annotations for that checker.